Florian-Lup/Common-Tongue/README.md

 # Common Tongue

 Common Tongue is a rich text editor application designed for creating and editing rich text documents.
 Built using React and TypeScript, it leverages the Tiptap editor framework for core functionalities.
 The application offers various text formatting options and supports extensions like highlighting, task lists, and more.
-It includes both a "Pro" version with advanced features requiring a paid subscription and a "Free" version with basic functionalities.
-The application aims to provide a user-friendly interface for rich text editing, with optional collaboration features through Tiptap Cloud.
+The editor is powered by a multi-agent AI system designed to perform various tasks such as fixing grammar in any language.

 ## Overview